-Almost three years after the passage of the 2017 Tax Cuts and Jobs Act (TCJA) brought to life the first new community development tax incentive in nearly 20 years, we are still in early stages of understanding how Opportunity Zones (OZs) can and should be implemented.
+Several years after the passage of the 2017 Tax Cuts and Jobs Act (TCJA) brought to life the first new community development tax incentive in nearly 20 years, we are still in early stages of understanding how Opportunity Zones (OZs) can and should be implemented.

 This Opportunity Zones guide is intended to be a plain-English tutorial on the nuts and bolts of OZ investing – one that goes beyond technical nuances to provide practical tips that can help create and support a healthier OZ ecosystem, shifting economic activity to areas that need it most.

-Making a difference in distressed communities, CohnReznick has been on the cutting edge of innovative community development for more than 30 years.
+Making a difference in distressed communities, CohnReznick has been on the cutting edge of innovative community development for nearly 40 years.
 Whether working within tax credit programs, helping shape policy at federal and state levels, or collaborating with state and local economic development programs, we have helped lead the growth and sophistication of the community development industry.
 Since the implementation of tax credits and now through the unique approach of opportunity zones, CohnReznick has served investors, developers, governmental entities, and other stakeholders to help communities reach their full potential.